 (B) Rinsing with clear water;

-(C) Soaking in or spraying on a disinfecting solution for at least two minutes.
+(C) Soaking in or spraying on a bleach solution for at least two minutes;

-Rinsing with cool water only those items that children are likely to place in their mouths; and
+(D) Rinsing with cool water only those items that children are likely to place in their mouths; and

-(D) Allowing the surface or item to air-dry.
+(E) Allowing the surface or item to air-dry.

-(47) School-age child--A child who is five years of age and older and is enrolled in or has completed kindergarten.
+(51) School-age child--A child who is five years of age and older and is enrolled in or has completed kindergarten.